mvolkmann/blog/src/flutter.md

 - Disconnect the iPhone from the computer.
 - Run the Flutter app using one of the options above.

-## Material vs. Cupertino

-Material Design can be used on any platform, not just Android.
-When a Flutter app uses this, it will have Material look and feel on all devices, including iOS.

-Use the Cupertino library to have an iOS look and feel.
-This also works on all platforms.
-However, due to licensing restrictions it won't have the correct fonts on Android.

 ## VS Code

 Install the Flutter extension.